mhogan-nwra/envector/docs/intro/index.rst

 * :doc:`How-to guides </how-to/index>` are recipes.
 They guide you through the steps involved in addressing key problems and use-cases.
-They are more advanced than tutorials and assume some knowledge of how nvector works.
+They are more advanced than tutorials and assume some knowledge of how envector works.